stechtmann/BL2700/Blast.md

 1. Out of the top 100 hits what is the highest scoring hit?
 1. Out of the top 100 hits what is the lowest scoring hit?

 What conclusions can be drawn from these results?
+Is the human TCP-1 homogous to the *E. coli* GroEL?

 ## Command line BLAST activity (30 minutes)
 ### Part 1 - Install blast tools